We love all types of camping — from backpacking to glamping, rooftop tents to 4×4 campers, campervans to compact RVs.

-Since you don’t have to worry about your bedding taking up a bunch of space inside your car, you can opt for regular home-use items, like inflatable pillows, or other travel-sized options that may not offer as much comfort.
+Since you don’t have to worry about your bedding taking up a bunch of space inside your car, you can opt for regular home-use items instead of inflatable pillows, or other travel-sized options that may not offer as much comfort.

 4. STAY MOBILE

-The speed and ease of setup and breakdown lends itself perfectly to road trip adventures.
-And with the off-road capabilities of the Jeep, you can easily set up camp wherever your vehicle can go.
+The speed and ease of setup and breakdown lend themselves perfectly to road trip adventures.
+And with the off-road capabilities of most overland campers (think Jeeps, Toyota 4Runners & Tacomas, etc.), you can easily set up camp wherever your vehicle can go.

-You can easily move from campsite to campsite with the winning combination of the off-road driving capabilities and rooftop tent setup of our Jeep campers.
+You can easily move from campsite to campsite with the winning combination of the off-road driving capabilities and rooftop tent setup.

 5. CLIMATE CONTROL